Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

 \subsection{Consequences of our central relation- predictions for general local observables}

-Eqs. (\ref{pp}, \ref{pp'}) trivially lead to a very strong prediction: When averaged over the entire system $\Lambda$, {\it all few-body observables} $Q$ (including, e.g., those whose averages yield the correlation functions and local structural measures) in the stationary are trivially related to those in the truly equilibrated system at different temperatures, chemical potentials, ... (see the first integral below) and energy densities, number density, ... (second integral),
+Eqs. (\ref{pp}, \ref{pp'}) trivially lead to a very strong prediction: When averaged over the entire system $\Lambda$, {\it all few body observables} $Q$ (including, e.g., those whose averages yield the correlation functions and local structural measures) in the stationary are trivially related to those in the truly equilibrated system at different temperatures, chemical potentials, ... (see the first integral below) and energy densities, number density, ... (second integral),

 Here, $\langle Q \rangle_{\sf eq}$ is the equilibrium expectation value.
 The $\cal{PTEI}$ regime (Eq. (\ref{pp'})) integral in Eq. (\ref{Qavglong}) is over those energy and number densities for which equilibrium phase coexistence may occur.
 The stationary system has state variables such as the inverse temperature $\beta$ or energy density $\epsilon$, while the equilibrium averages are, respectively, defined by $\beta'$ or $\epsilon'$.
 Within the $\cal{PTEI}$, the equilibrium expectation values may, e.g., not be uniquely determined by temperature.
 That is, as underscored when deriving Eq. (\ref{pp'}), when discontinuous phase transitions occur, there may be a broad range of energy densities $\epsilon'$ associated with a single fixed inverse temperature $\beta'$ of the equilibrium system.
 To account for this possibility, the $\cal{PTEI}$ contributions appear in Eqs. (\ref{pp'}, \ref{Qavglong}).
-The relation of Eq. (\ref{Qavglong}) was motivated in Refs. \cite{1parameter,longrange,PS} when considering a non-equilibrium global static probability density.
-The considerations in the current work apply to static local observables (when these are averaged over the entire system), not to global ones.
+The relation of Eq. (\ref{Qavglong}) was motivated in Refs. \cite{1parameter,longrange,PS} when considering a non-equilibrium static probability density.
+As explained in Section \ref{locality}, the considerations in the current work apply to nearly static local few body observables (when these are averaged over the entire system), not to ones associated with non local correlation functions.
+Formally, the average in Eq. (\ref{Qavglong}) emulates that in spin glass problems \cite{SG1} with the quenched disorder average over coupling constants replaced by the conditional probability $P$ for the state variables.

-It is important to underscore that in Eq. (\ref{Qavglong}), the {\it very same conditional probability} $P$ universally appears for the expectation values of all few-body local observables $Q$.
+It is important to underscore that in Eq. (\ref{Qavglong}), the {\it very same conditional probability} $P$ universally appears for the expectation values of all few body observables $Q$.
 This is a strong prediction of the theory.

 In the context of the possible experimental ramifications that we focus on in the current work, a nontrivial probability distribution $P$ must connect averages $\langle Q \rangle_{\sf s.c.}$ the supercooled liquid with averages $\langle Q \rangle_{\sf eq.}$ in its truly equilibrated counterpart.
 We emphasize that $P$ cannot be a delta function for otherwise the system could not be differentiated from an equilibrated solid or fluid at the same temperature.
 A distribution of $\beta'$ values implies that {\em{the average single and few body dynamics}} may display {\em heterogeneous} behaviors (similar to those observed in experiments and simulations, e.g., \cite{Cavagna,BB,DH1,DH2,DH3,rotation}) by the above necessary need of superposing different temperatures of the equilibrium system.
 This does not mean that heterogeneous dynamics may not appear for non local observables- such dynamics are simply not a consequence of our framework.